-The following table sets forth the costs and expenses, other than the underwriting discounts and commissions, payable by the registrant in connection with the sale of our common stock being registered.
-All amounts are estimates except for the SEC registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and The Nasdaq Global Select Market, or Nasdaq, listing fee.
+The following table sets forth the costs and expenses, payable by the registrant in connection with the sale of our common stock being registered.
+All amounts are estimates except for the SEC registration fee and the Financial Industry Regulatory Authority, or FINRA, filing fee, and the NASDAQ Global Select Market, or Nasdaq, listing fee.

 Item Amount

-SEC registration fee
+SEC registration fee \$ 3,618

-FINRA filing fee
+FINRA filing fee 0

-Nasdaq listing fee
+Nasdaq listing fee 0

-Printing expenses
+Printing expenses 75,000

-Legal fees and expenses
+Legal fees and expenses 50,000

-Accounting fees and expenses
+Accounting fees and expenses 30,000

-Transfer agent fees and expenses
+Transfer agent fees and expenses 0

-Miscellaneous expenses
+Miscellaneous expenses 10,000

-Total
+Total \$ 168,618